Virtual Hospitality: How to Be More Human in a World Full of Bots

 A Braindate Learning Concierge shares tips on how you can create a warm and welcoming hosting experience at your next virtual event.

-As one of e180’s newest team members, my role as a (Virtual) Learning Concierge is exciting and multifaceted.
-It’s a hybrid position that is tailored to the demands of today’s increasingly virtual landscape, making it, unlike any other position I’ve ever held.
+The role of a Braindate (Virtual) Learning Concierge is unique and multifaceted.
+It’s a hybrid position that is tailored to the demands of today’s increasingly virtual landscape.

 So I completely understand why the following interaction has happened more than once during my relatively short tenure.

 Picture this: I’ll be facilitating an online Braindate event.
 Someone will reach out to me with a question via our live chat.
 Yay!
 Interacting with people going on braindates is my favorite part of the job.

 Maybe I’ve accidentally been too formal—dialed back my penchant for exclamation marks and emojis, say.
 Or in my enthusiasm, I’ve answered someone too quickly, if such a thing is possible. #humblebrag.
 Whatever the case may be, the person on the other end of the chat is convinced that I’m a robot.
 Or a “bot,” which sounds less cool, but I digress.